 A Private Cloud offspring is the Virtual Private Cloud.
 This is a virtual, and not physically, separated Cloud offering normally run in a Public Cloud centre.
 Access is given through a secure connection, i.e. VPN, and access may also be restricted by the physical location of the user, i.e. within the customer’s firewalls.

 A way to preserve the benefits of economy of scales with the Private Cloud is a Community Cloud.
-This is cooperation between users who share some concerns like security, application types, legislative issues and efficiency demands.
+This is a cooperation between users who share some concerns like security, application types, legislative issues, and efficiency demands.
 In other words, a Community Cloud is a closed Private Cloud for a group of users.

-For governments this is called Government Cloud and is a type of Cloud that is more and more adapted.
+For governments, this is called Government Cloud and is a type of Cloud that is more and more adapted.
 Due to legislative issues, a Government Cloud may be the answer to country specific judicial concerns.